-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
-You pay \$10 per visit for Medicare-covered acupuncture services for chronic low back pain.
+Services that are covered for you What you must pay when you get these services Additional Acupuncture Benefits: The plan covers acupuncture services for chronic low back pain provided by a licensed acupuncturist.
+Coverage is subject to the same 20-visit annual limit imposed by Medicare.
+You pay \$20 per visit for acupuncture services by a licensed acupuncturist to treat chronic low back pain.
 Before you receive services from an out-of-network provider you must first obtain a referral from your PCP.
 Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-You pay \$200 per day for Medicare-covered ambulance round-trip services.
+You pay \$250 per day for Medicare-covered ambulance round-trip services.
 According to Medicare guidelines, emergency and non-emergency ambulance services are covered based on medical necessity.
-If your condition qualifies for
+If your condition qualifies for coverage, you will pay the copayment listed above.
+If your condition does not meet Medicare criteria and you utilize the ambulance service, you will then be responsible for the entire cost.